Quansight/Quansight-website/apps/labs/posts/not-a-checklist.md

 title: 'Not a checklist: different accessibility needs in JupyterLab'
 published: September 14, 2021
 author: isabela-presedo-floyd
-description: "If these two couldn’t agree, then what was I going to do?
-The first thing was to listen.
-That’s how we ended up with a discussion about where issues with JupyterLab’s built-in code editors fit on the list of immediate accessibility priorities."
+description: "How we ended up with a discussion about where issues with JupyterLab’s built-in code editors fit on the list of immediate accessibility priorities."
 category: [Access-centered]
 featuredImage:
   src: /posts/not-a-checklist/blog_feature_var1.svg